drSandraMartin/drSandraMartin.github.io/content/publication/darkow-effekte-benenntraining-und-2015/index.md

 publication_types:
 - article-journal

-publication: '*Sprache $·$ Stimme $·$ Gehör*'
+publication: '*Sprache · Stimme · Gehör*'

 doi: 10.1055/s-0035-1559656

 abstract: Since the introduction of the international classification of functioning, disability and health, there has been a controversy as to whether more traditional or participation-oriented therapy approaches should be used in the treatment of aphasia patients.
-In this pilot study, we■■ the effects of a naming treatment and a newly developed discourse-treatment on connected speech in daily life.
+In this pilot study, we compared the effects of a naming treatment and a newly developed discourse-treatment on connected speech in daily life.
 During both treatments, transcranial direct current stimulation was administered.
 Although this adjuvant therapy is still under evaluation, it is thought to facilitate therapy